-BIFMO is currently comprised of five sources to inform scholars, academics, students, connoisseurs, and the commercial market.
+BIFMO is comprised of six sources to inform scholars, academics, students, connoisseurs and the commercial market

 Dictionary of British and Irish Furniture Makers, 1500-1914

 A Dictionary of Edinburgh Wrights and Furniture Makers, 1660-1840

-The Dictionary of Edinburgh Wrights and Furniture Makers was compiled by the late Francis Bamford and originally published in the annual journal of the Furniture History Society (1983): https://www.jstor.org/stable/23405697?seq=1
+The Dictionary of Edinburgh Wrights and Furniture Makers was compiled by the late Francis Bamford and originally published in the annual journal of the Furniture History Society (1983).
+Click here to read the introduction.

 A Dictionary of Norfolk Furniture Makers, 1700-1840